 Does the Utah SBA District Office offer lines of credit?

-The SBA Utah District Office (Salt Lake City) supports several programs with LOC structures, including the SBA CAPLine program (revolving working capital up to $5M) and the CommunityAdvantage program for underserved businesses.
+The SBA Utah District Office (Salt Lake City) supports several programs with LOC structures.
+The SBA CAPLine program provides revolving working capital up to $5M.
+The CommunityAdvantage program serves underserved businesses.
 The office processed over $824M in SBA loans in FY2025.
 Contact them at 801-524-3209.

 What revenue do I need to qualify for a Utah business LOC?